Immaculate Heart Academy: Tennis

-In 2006, the team won the Non-Public A title after defeating Red Bank Catholic 4-1 in the finals at Mercer County Park.
+In 2006, the team won the Non-Public A title after defeating Red Bank Catholic 4–1 in the finals at Mercer County Park.

-The 2008 team won the program's fourth consecutive Non-Public A title with a 3-2 win against Holy Spirit in the finals.
+The 2008 team won the program's fourth consecutive Non-Public A title with a 3–2 win against Holy Spirit in the finals.

+Basketball

+The basketball team on the Non-Public A state championship in 2002 (defeating Red Bank Catholic High School in the finals of the tournament), 2014 (vs. St. John Vianney High School (New Jersey)) and 2023 (vs. St. John Vianney).